analysis

 Returns np.array Diffusion coefficient of the given trajectory.

-Here we show an example for the calculation of a Brownian motion trajectory.
-We create 100 trajectories from displacements of variance \(\sigma =1\), which results in a diffusion coefficient \(D=0.5\).
+Here we show an example for the calculation of the diffusion coefficient of a 2D Brownian motion trajectory.
+We create trajectories from displacements of variance \(\sigma =1\), which results in a diffusion coefficient \(D=0.5\).

 plt.hist(D, bins = 30);